datazoompuc/datazoom.social/README.md

 3. The process is repeated for each quarter of each year specified in the input.
 ------------------------------------------------------------------------
-**Example**: Downloading the files from the year 2014, specifically from the first through the third quarters.
+**Example**: Downloading PNADc data files for the year 2014, specifically for the first through third quarters.

 ```{r}
 # setwd("desired directory where you'd like the files to be downloaded")